 h.
 Nonresident recreational vehicles (3-060-C-5 or any corresponding section to the extent amended).

-(4) Any and all planning, zoning, building, and law enforcement officers shall have authority to enforce the provisions of this section and shall be referred to herein collectively as enforcement officials.
+(4) Any and all planning, zoning, building, and law enforcement officers shall have authority to enforce the provisions of this section and shall be referred to herein collectively as “enforcement officials”.

 (b) Investigations.
 Upon receipt of information or observation of circumstances indicating the likelihood of a violation of any provision of the Municipal Code of the City of Charleston regarding external sanitation or common nuisance, the enforcement official shall investigate the facts and may, to the extent permitted by law, make an inspection of the premises.